Alain91530/feedreader/README.md

       - index.html

 All in the fonts and lib directory is provided, no need to change.
 The specific files of the projects are index.html, style.css and feedreader.js
-To run the project just load index.css in your browser.
+To run the project just load index.html in your browser.
 And scroll down to see the result of the tests.

 Or you can also just run it by clicking [here](https://alain91530.github.io/projects/feedreader/index.html)